artorias111/promoter/README.md

 # promoter
-Modelling promoters in Drosophila using machine learning
+Predicting promoters in Drosophila using first degree protein structures.